ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    _Ticket 109_

-Herr (ed) & Levine (ed)  Expires 21 October 2021               [Page 57]

-Internet-Draft                  DMARCbis                      April 2021

-   (Aggregate report example should be moved to Aggregate Reporting Document)
+   (Aggregate report example should be moved to [DMARC-Aggregate-Reporting])

 Appendix C.  Change Log